An official website of the United States government

 Toll Free Number 1-833-330-MNCC (6622)

-Navy Former Spouse
+Former Spouse Program

 Spousal ID Card: Privileges terminate as of the final date of divorce, regardless of the expiration date on the card.
 If you still possess an ID card issued before your divorce, it must be turned in.
-If the MNCC Navy Project Office determines you are eligible for ID Card privileges under the Former Spouse Protection Act (Public Law 97-252, amended by Public Law 98-525, Public Law 101-510 and Public Law 104-201), the privileges to which you are entitled will be reinstated.
+If the Navy Project Office determines you are eligible for ID Card privileges under the Former Spouse Protection Act (Public Law 97-252, amended by Public Law 98-525, Public Law 101-510 and Public Law 104-201), the privileges to which you are entitled will be reinstated.
 The following documents and information are required to make this determination:

 • Sponsor's Name, Social Security Number, Rank/Grade, Branch of Service, Status of Sponsor (Retired/Active/Deceased), Sponsor's Date of Retirement